contentauth/c2pa-python/docs/native-resources-management.md

 2. While that call is still running, thread B calls `reader.close()`, which frees the native pointer.
 3. Thread A's native code, still running, reads through the pointer it was given, now freed.

 Step 3 reads freed memory.
-Depending on what the allocator has done with that memory since, this either crashes the process or returns another object's bytes, corrupting state far from the code responsible (see [Crashes](#crashes)).
+Depending on what the allocator has done with that memory, this crashes the process or returns another object's bytes, corrupting state far from the code responsible (see [Crashes](#crashes)).

 A Python object has no owning thread: it belongs to whoever holds a reference to it, and nothing about creating a `Reader` or passing it into a closure hands ownership from one thread to another.
 Any two threads sharing a reference to the same `Reader`, `Builder`, `Signer`, or `Context` can hit this race, so [Lifecycle states](#lifecycle-states) alone is not the whole model.
 A resource also needs a way to say "a call is using me right now, don't free me out from under it," which is what in-flight tracking adds next.